nicbou/nicolasbouliane.com/frontend/content/projects/immigration-office-wait-times.md

     allaboutberlin
 ---

-I made [a tool](https://allaboutberlin.com/guides/auslanderbehorde-wait-times) that collects and displays feedback about wait times at the Berlin immigration office.
+I made [a tool](https://allaboutberlin.com/guides/auslanderbehorde-wait-times) to measure and display wait times at the Berlin immigration office.
+It collects user reports and shows statistics by department and residence permit type.
 It's on [All About Berlin](/projects/all-about-berlin) since November 2024.

 ![Tool that shows LEA wait times](/images/lea-wait-times.png)

 {% include "blocks/_tableOfContents.html" %}

-## Introduction
+## What's wrong?

 For many, moving to Berlin means applying for a residence permit and renewing it every 2 to 4 years.

 No one knows exactly how long this process takes.
 Wait times vary from 1 to 10 months, depending on the department, the residence permit type, and pure luck.

 While they wait, people are often left unable to start a new job and earn a living.
-People frequently lose their job before they even start due to immigration office delays.
+Immigrants lose their job before they even start because of to those delays.
+A friend I was hosting ran out of savings before he even got a response from the immigration office.
+He had to move back to his home country.
+These are not isolated cases.

-In other cases, their old residence permit expires, and they are unable to travel outside Germany for months on end.
-People miss weddings and funerals, unable to secure the *[Fiktionsbescheinigung](https://allaboutberlin.com/guides/fiktionsbescheinigung)* that would let them re-enter the country.
+In other cases, their old residence permit expires, and they are unable to travel for months on end.
+They miss weddings and funerals, because they wouldn't be allowed back into Germany.

-I navigate people through the immigration process [since 2017](/project/all-about-berlin), and I still don't know how long these things take.
+I navigate people through this process since 2017, and I still didn't have a precise idea of how long it takes.
 This needed to change.

-By giving people a clear timeline of their residence permit application, I can make their journey much less stressful.
+By giving people a clear timeline of their residence permit application, their journey becomes more predictable, and much less stressful.
+It does not speed up the process, but it helps people plan around it.

 So I have built [a tool](https://allaboutberlin.com/guides/auslanderbehorde-wait-times) that collects reports from readers and measures wait times by department and residence permit type.